muratk5n/thirdwave/en/README.md

 AFR Map - Added Western Sahara, Central African Republic, and Tunisia, a "major non-NATO ally".
-TUN is surely not enjoying the pressure it is getting for the non-democratic turn from but I've put them to US friends list.
+TUN is surely not enjoying the pressure it is getting for the non-democratic turn from US but I've put them to US-friendly list.
 Western Sahara is in limbo internationally, but RU now sides with it against Morocco (see item 21/2).

 [[-]](2022/12/ru-africa.html)